deja-blue/software-interview/README.md

 <img src="./assets/smart-charging.png" alt="Smart Charging Screen" width="50%">

 - You may consider augmenting the [endpoints](graphql/charge.graphql) to calculate the estimated price and time of completion for the charge rates.
-You can use a constant rate of 25, 30, and 40 cents per kWh for the three [charge rates](./go/pkg/charge/pricing.go), and feel free to make and document assumptions about charge times.
+You can use a constant rate of 25, 30, and 40 cents per kWh for the three [charge rates](./go/pkg/charge/pricing.go).
 Look at the implementation of the other queries to replicate the structure and refer to the [GraphQL code generation instructions](#graphql-generation).

 The backend is already seeded with [a few chargers in different states](go/main.go).
 You have access to the [graphQL playground as well](#server).
 The charger with the ID "ABC"  is in the "Available" state and the ID "DEF" corresponds to a charger with a vehicle plugged in.

 <img src="./assets/sample-graphql-query.png" alt="Sample GraphQL Query">

-- Feel free to leave the to portion for later in the exercise as this component is a little tricky.
-Or, if you're feeling confident, put in a place holder that will work for now and that we can update in the future.
-As a startup, it is important that we know which tradeoffs we can take.
+- We will cover the interactive UI in the top portion (`charge target percentage controller`) in the final [task](#task-5-complete-the-rest-of-the-ui-from-task-1).
+For now, put in a place holder that will work and display the appropriate data.
+As a startup, it is important that we know which tradeoffs we can take, so that we spend our time focused on the highest impact areas and build sequentially toward our larger goals.

 #### **Task 2:** Implement a variable tariff pricing policy.